judaicadh/earlymodernworkshop/src/content/documents/2024/messengers-to-themselves.md

   addressing personal crises such as poverty, dowry funds, or captivity.
 The letters reveal the precarious circumstances of Jerusalem's Jewish population during the Ottoman period and the community's reliance on diaspora networks."
-sections:
-  - {}
-footnotes:
-  - {}
-bibliography:
-  - author: Matthias Lehmann
-    title: "*Emissaries from the Holy Land: The Sephardic Diaspora and the Practice of Pan-Judaism in the Eighteenth Century*"
-    year: "2014"
-    pages: 15, 160
-  - author: Abraham Yaari
-    title: "*Emissaries from the Land of Israel*"
-    year: "1977"

 ---
 **Ruth Lamdan**